 - a completed Application for Admission to Master’s Program in Counseling form,

 - a one-page type-written Writing Sample.

-- School counseling candidates must submit teacher service record/verification of teacher certification.
+- School counseling candidates must submit a teacher service record and a copy of their teacher certification.

 - Please contact the UNT Dallas Office of Graduate Admissions for more information.